rd20karim/M2T-Segmentation/README.md

 * Original KIT version

-Models with different configurations are available here : [Models Original KIT](https://drive.google.com/drive/folders/1-lgI-d8A1iZPBDH0K4hw22g0tpbggT6H?usp=drive_link)
+Models with different configurations are available here: [Models Original KIT](https://drive.google.com/drive/folders/1-lgI-d8A1iZPBDH0K4hw22g0tpbggT6H?usp=drive_link)

 * Augmented KIT-ML version and HumanML3D

-Models for both datasets are available here : [Models](https://drive.google.com/drive/folders/13Mvll7JcOW--NI8elQQr3C0b2MSpB0GZ?usp=sharing)
+Models for both datasets are available here: [Models](https://drive.google.com/drive/folders/13Mvll7JcOW--NI8elQQr3C0b2MSpB0GZ?usp=sharing)

 In the following for each python script, all available choices can be displayed by running ``` python name_script.py --help ```

 # Training
-As described in the paper [Motion2Language](https://arxiv.org/abs/2310.10594) the attention mechanisms was done as follows :
+As described in the paper [Motion2Language](https://arxiv.org/abs/2310.10594) the attention mechanisms was done as follows:

 _**Soft Attention:**_
 Experimented with a model employing a GRU encoder for both Cartesian and angles input types.